pagkly/Zed/Investopedia3/Usury Definition.md

 [Predatory lending](https://www.investopedia.com/terms/p/predatory_lending.asp) is broadly defined by the FDIC as “imposing unfair and abusive loan terms on borrowers."
 Predatory lending often targets groups with less access to and understanding of more traditional forms of financing.
 Predatory lenders can charge unreasonably high-interest rates and require significant collateral in the likely event a borrower defaults.

-Predatory lending is also affiliated with [payday loans](https://www.investopedia.com/terms/p/payday-loans.asp), also termed payday advances or small-dollar loans, among other names.
+Predatory lending is also affiliated with [[payday loans]](https://www.investopedia.com/terms/p/payday-loans.asp), also termed payday advances or small-dollar loans, among other names.
 Payday loans are small-sum, short-term unsecured loans, which can appear to carry substantial risk to the lender.
-To prevent usury, some jurisdictions limit the [annual percentage rate](https://www.investopedia.com/terms/a/apr.asp) (APR) that a payday lender can charge, while others outlaw the practice entirely.
+To prevent usury, some jurisdictions limit the [[annual percentage rate]](https://www.investopedia.com/terms/a/apr.asp) (APR) that a payday lender can charge, while others outlaw the practice entirely.